wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. Use <tt>help</tt> as in <tt>kubectl create configmap help </tt>.

-1. Run a busybox web server to test access externally:
+1. Run a busybox web server to test retrieval of externally (using wget):

    <pre><strong>k run tmp --restart=Never --rm --image=busybox -i -- wget -O- 10.12.2.15
    </strong></pre>

+   Notice "Never" is title cased.

 1. Do not delete/remove what you have done!
 People/robots review your servers after the test.